bilal-fazlani/commanddotnet/docs/TestTools/overview.md

 ## Testing your application

+### Using the same configuration

 When testing an application, use the same method to generate and configure the AppRunner for the console and tests.
-In this example, the `GetAppRunner()` method is made public so tests can verify the exact config used in the application.
+In this example, the `Program.GetAppRunner()` method is introduced and made public so tests get an AppRunner configured exactly as it will be when run from the console.
+If you have additional configuration, such as an IoC container, be sure it's included in this method.

 ```c#
 public class Program